punchplatform/starters/README.md

 ## Punchlets

-Checkout the [./punchlets] guide.
+Checkout the [punchlets] guide.
 Writing a punchlet is easy, testing it as easy.

 ## Log Parsers